-Agency / Comment Date Comments In addition, if approved, the Peel District School Board and the Dufferin-Peel Catholic District School Board also require certain conditions be added to the applicable Development Agreements and to any purchase and sale agreements.
-City Community Services Department - Park Planning Section (February 11, 2021) In comments dated February, 11 2021 Community Services indicated that the proposed development is adjacent to Churchill Meadows Community Centre and Park (P-459), zoned G2 and OS1.
-This 20.23ha (50.0ac) park contains a woodlot, trails, play equipment, soccer pitches and a community centre, with potential for enhancements in future park development phases.
-Park Planning recommends the woodlot buffer be dedicated gratuitously to the City as Greenlands for conservation purposes.
-Should this application be approved, hoarding and fencing is required along the boundary of Churchill Meadows Park (P-459).
-Additional, securities will be required for greenbelt clean-up, restoration and protection, hoarding, and fencing.
-Prior to the issuance of building permits for each lot or block cash-in-lieu for park or other public recreational purposes is required pursuant to Section 42 of the Planning Act (R.S.O.
-1990, c.P.
-13, as amended) and in accordance with City's Policies and Bylaws.
-Mississauga Fire and Emergency Services (January 25, 2021) Fire is withholding their review of the Phase 2 development until the emergency access issues associated with the Phase 1 development are addressed.
-City Transportation and Works Department (March 16, 2021) Technical reports and drawings have been submitted and are under review to ensure that engineering matters related to noise, grading, servicing, stormwater management, traffic and environmental compliance can be satisfactorily addressed to confirm the feasibility of the project, in accordance with City requirements.
-Based on a review of the materials submitted to date, the owner has been requested to provide additional technical details and revisions prior to the City making a recommendation on both the rezoning and draft plan of subdivision applications, as follows: Stormwater A Functional Servicing & Stormwater Management Report (FSR & SWM), prepared by Urbantech Consulting, dated November 2020, was submitted in support of the proposed development.
-The purpose of the report is to evaluate the proposed development impact on the municipal drainage system (e.g. storm sewers, etc.) and to mitigate the quality and quantity impacts of stormwater run-off generated from the site.
+Agency / Comment Date Comments Transportation of Peel Regions Bus Stop Assessment procedure and process (STOPR012)."
+City Community Services Department - Park Planning Section (January 2022) The Community Services Department notes that future residents of the proposed development will be served by Churchill Meadows Community Centre and Sports Park (P-459), which is within approximately 260 m (853 ft.) of the subject property.
+This 20.2 ha (50.0 ac) park contains a woodlot, trails, a playground, a spray pad, a skatepark, multi-purpose court and outdoor fitness equipment.
+In addition, there are two lit outdoor artificial turf soccer fields and a community centre.
+Through future phases of development, additional park amenities and improvements are planned for this park.
+In addition to the existing City Parkland, the applicant is proposing a 0.44 ha (1.1 ac) community park in the proposed development.
+This park will support day-to-day parkland needs of the future residents.
+Proposed size and location of this park is acceptable.
+A Multi-use Trail is also being proposed, which is in keeping with the Shaping Ninth Line Urban Design Guideline dated 2017, connecting the neighbourhood to the Churchill Meadows Community Centre and Sports Park and surrounding community.
+Should this application be approved, parkland dedication and securities will be required for park clean-up, parkland protection, and hoarding.
+Cash-in-Lieu of Parkland for the balance of lots/units may be required prior to the issuance of building permits, for each lot or block, cash-in-lieu for park or other public recreational purposes is required pursuant to Section 42 of the Planning Act and in accordance with City Policies and Bylaws.
+City Transportation and Works Department April 22, 2022 Technical reports and drawings have been submitted and are under review to ensure that engineering matters related to noise, grading, servicing, stormwater management, traffic and environmental compliance can be satisfactorily addressed to confirm the feasibility of the project, in accordance with City requirements.
+Based on a review of the materials submitted to date, the owner has been requested to provide additional technical details and revisions prior to the City making a recommendation on the application, as follows: Stormwater A Stormwater Management & Functional Servicing Report (FSR) is to be submitted in support of the proposed development.
+The purpose of the report will be to evaluate the proposed development impact on the municipal drainage system (e.g. storm sewers, watercourses, etc.) and to mitigate the quality and quantity impacts of stormwater run-off generated from the site.
 Mitigation measures may include improvements to existing stormwater servicing infrastructure, new infrastructure and/or on-site stormwater management controls.
-The second phase of the development requires that the services be constructed through the first phase first, including a new storm sewer to service the development lands and the public road, with an outlet to the existing storm sewer on Ninth Line, as well as on-site stormwater management controls for the post development discharge.
-The proposed plan requires additional approvals such as the Ministry of Transportation.
-The applicant is required to provide further technical information to: • Demonstrate the feasibility of the proposed storm sewer; • Develop an acceptable strategy to accommodate external drainage from the adjacent properties; • Demonstrate that there will be no impact on the City's existing drainage system; and
+The applicant will be required to construct a new storm sewer to service the development lands, as well as on-site stormwater management controls for the post development discharge.
+Approval of the proposed plan is also required from the Ministry of Transportation.
+The applicant is also required to provide further technical information to: demonstrate on-site stormwater management controls for the post development discharge; demonstrate the feasibility of the proposed storm sewer; and. demonstrate that there will be no impact on the City's existing drainage system including how groundwater will be managed on-site.
+Traffic A Traffic Impact Study (TIS), prepared by C.F.
+Crozier & Associates Inc. dated October 2021, was submitted in support of the proposed development and a full review and audit was completed by Transportation and Works staff.
+Based on the